6 Min Read

 - Readers Share What They Think

-Having a partner who says they still love you complicates the confusion around this question all the more.
-And leads to the question of how can somebody love someone and cheat on them at the same time?
+And having a partner who cheated but says they still love you only complicates the confusion around this question all the more.
+And leads to one overwhelming question - how can somebody love someone and cheat on them at the same time?

 Deception By One Partner Denial By The Other